 73%96%

-Table notes: First-time buyer score based on Which? analysis of April 2026 Moneyfacts mortgage data.
+Table notes: First-time buyer score based on Which? analysis of June 2026 Moneyfacts mortgage data.
+Table ordered by overall score, which may have been rounded to the nearest whole number.
 Customer scores are based on a survey of 5,016 members of the public in August-September 2025 and combine overall satisfaction with likelihood to recommend the provider.
 Sample size in brackets.
 The average customer score is 74%.
 To become a Which?
 Recommended Provider, a lender must get a top customer score, consistently offer competitive deals and be fully covered by the Financial Conduct Authority banking standards regime.

 Cheapest lenders for home movers

-Nationwide was a cut above the rest in the home mover category, with an impressive 99% score.
+The only Which?
+Recommended mortgage provider in 2026, Nationwide, was a cut above the rest in the home mover category, with a score of 99%.

-For the typical home mover, they were over £156 per year cheaper than Lloyds Bank.
+For the typical home mover, Nationwide was on average £153 per year cheaper than Lloyds Bank, HSBC and First Direct.

-We continue to find that the largest lenders offer the typical home mover the cheapest deals.
+Our research continues to show that the largest lenders often offer the cheapest deals for typical home movers.

 RECOMMENDED PROVIDER